Collin Pryor

-Collin Anthony Pryor (born 15 March 1990) is an American and Icelandic professional basketball player for Selfoss.
+Collin Anthony Pryor (born 15 March 1990) is an American-Icelandic professional basketball player for Álftanes of the Úrvalsdeild karla.
 He debuted for the Iceland national basketball team in 2018.
 In 2019, he won the Icelandic Cup as a member of Stjarnan.

 Early life

-Pryor attended St. Charles East High School in Illinois, where he graduated from in 2008.
+Pryor attended St. Charles East High School in Illinois, graduating in 2008.

 College career

-Pryor played college basketball for Northern State University.
+Pryor played college basketball for Northern State University, who were led by head coach Paul Sather.
 After redshirting his first year, he moved to the starting lineup as a freshman and averaged 10.8 points and 5.8 rebounds a game.
 He was a first-team all-conference selection as a sophomore, after averaging 15.2 points and 8.5 rebounds a game.
 Injuries hampered him during his junior season but he bounced back during his senior season, averaging team leading 16.2 points and 7.7 rebounds a game.